 · Queensland residential address

 · Any post-school qualifications

 · Australian/New Zealand citizenship or Australian permanent residency status

 In addition to the above, eligible students will also need to complete a training and employment survey within three months of completing or withdrawing from the chosen qualification.
 If you have completed a qualification since finishing high school, you may not be eligible for a government subsidy.
 Please see the Student Factsheets for more information:

 Year 12 Fee-Free training is available to Year 12 graduates who enrol and start training in a high-priority qualification within a calendar year of completing their secondary schooling.
 More information is available online:

 Student rights and obligations

-As a student enrolled with AIPT it is important that you are aware of the services and support available to you during your studies.
-All students have the following rights while enrolled at our institute:
+As a student enrolled with AIPT, it is important that you be aware of the services and support available to you during your studies.
+All students have the following rights while enrolled:

-- Access to the required support, training and assessment in order to successfully complete the training, regardless of location or mode of delivery.
+- Access to the required support, training, and assessment in order to successfully complete the training, regardless of location or mode of practical delivery

 As a student of AIPT, you are obligated to: